Word-level Annotation of GDPR Transparency Compliance in Privacy Policies using Large Language Models: Approach

 \subsubsection{Apply Filters}

-Since the compliance annotation task must be performed at scale across a large number of privacy policies, pre-processing must account for noise introduced by the automated data collection process.
-The input to the pipeline is typically compiled through automated means such as web crawlers (as used in our evaluation, discussed later).
-As a result, the dataset may contain noise in the form of documents that are written in the wrong language or are otherwise unsuitable for processing.

-To mitigate this, our pre-processing pipeline incorporates a range of customisable filters designed to improve efficiency and reliability by reducing the volume of irrelevant or low-quality documents.
-Depending on the research objectives or regulatory context, different filters can be configured:
+Given the scale and variability of input compiled from automated web crawls, our pre-processing pipeline incorporates a range of customisable filters designed to improve efficiency and reliability by reducing the volume of irrelevant or low-quality documents \Circled{ {2}}.

+The preprocessing pipeline is explicitly designed to allow researchers to add and configure additional filters tailored to their specific research needs, such as:

-\begin{enumerate} \item \textit{Language filters:} Ensure that only privacy policies in the desired language (e.g., English, German) are processed. \item \textit{Length-based filters:} Exclude documents that are suspiciously short (e.g., fewer than a few dozen words) or excessively long (e.g., erroneous HTML merges or scripts). \item \textit{Deduplication filters:} Detect and remove or group duplicate documents to prevent redundancy and reduce computational overhead. \item \textit{Other domain-specific filters:} Apply additional constraints, such as filtering based on keyword presence or specific disclaimers. \end{enumerate}
+\begin{enumerate} \item \textit{Language filters:} Ensure that only privacy policies in the desired language(s) are processed. \item \textit{Length-based filters:} Exclude documents that are suspiciously short (e.g., fewer than a few dozen words) or excessively long (e.g., erroneous HTML merges or scripts). \item \textit{Deduplication filters:} Detect and remove or group duplicate documents to prevent redundancy and reduce computational overhead. \item \textit{Other domain-specific filters:} Apply additional constraints, such as filtering based on keyword presence or specific disclaimers. \end{enumerate}

+Section~\ref{subsubsec:population} describes the filter configuration we used to compile the population from which we draw our evaluation sample.